artoolkitx/arunityx/Quick start.md

 * Select the 'Play'-Button to run the scene inside the Unity3D Editor
 * Present on or multiple of the trackables to the camera.
 A cube should appear on the trackable.

-### Building for iOS with XCode

-You may get `Error: Undefined symbols for architecture arm64:   "_vImageRotate90_ARGB8888"` which means you need to add the Accelerate.framework to your build:
-In the project settings editor, select the "Build Phases" tab, and click the small triangle next to "Link Binary With Libraries" to view all of the frameworks in your application.
-Click the "+" below the list of frameworks and add the `Accelerate.framework`